 This exercise will guide you through finding key documents for your company research project.

-Make a copy the document to share with your team.
+Make a copy of the document (see top menu File > Copy and rename) to share with your team.
 Locate the documents and fill in your answers.
 You'll be on your way to finding reliable, current resources for your project.